-We have no products approved for commercial sale, have not generated any revenue from product sales, and do not anticipate generating any revenue from product sales until sometime after we have received regulatory approval for the commercial sale of a product candidate that we discover.
-Our ability to generate revenue and achieve and retain profitability depends significantly on our success in many areas, including:
+We have no products approved for commercial sale, have not generated any revenue from product sales, and do not anticipate generating any revenue from product sales until we have received regulatory approval for the commercial sale of one of our product candidates.
+Our ability to generate revenue, and achieve and retain profitability, depends significantly on our success in many areas, including:

-- selecting commercially viable product candidates and effective delivery methods; - completing research, preclinical and clinical development of product candidates; - obtaining regulatory approvals and marketing authorizations for product candidates for which we complete clinical trials; - developing a sustainable and scalable manufacturing process for product candidates, including establishing and maintaining commercially viable supply relationships with third parties, such as CMOs, and potentially establishing our own manufacturing capabilities and infrastructure; - launching and commercializing product candidates for which we obtain regulatory approvals and marketing authorizations, either directly or with a collaborator or distributor; - accurately assessing the size and addressability of potential patient populations; - obtaining market acceptance of our product candidates as viable treatment options; - addressing any competing technological and market developments; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter or which may be necessary for us to develop, manufacture or commercialize our product candidates; - maintaining good relationships with our collaborators and licensors; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; - avoiding infringement of or obtaining licenses to any valid intellectual property owned or controlled by third parties; and - attracting, hiring and retaining qualified personnel.
+- selecting commercially viable product candidates and effective delivery methods; - successfully completing research, preclinical and clinical development of product candidates; - obtaining regulatory approvals and marketing authorizations for product; - developing a sustainable and scalable manufacturing process for product candidates, including establishing and maintaining commercially viable supply relationships with third parties, such as CMOs, and potentially establishing our own manufacturing capabilities and infrastructure; - investing significant resources in developing large scale manufacturing, analytical processes, and operational infrastructure prior to clinical evidence of safety and efficacy for a given product candidate; - launching and commercializing product candidates for which we obtain regulatory approvals and marketing authorizations, either directly or with a collaborator or distributor; - accurately assessing the size and addressability of potential patient populations; - obtaining market acceptance of our product candidates as viable treatment options; - addressing any competing technological and market developments; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter or which may be necessary for us to develop, manufacture or commercialize our product candidates; - maintaining good relationships with our collaborators and licensors; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; - avoiding infringement of or obtaining licenses to any valid intellectual property owned or controlled by third parties; and - attracting, hiring and retaining qualified personnel.